 Global scaling plans and regulatory challenges for Coinbase

 In line with its broader global scaling plans, Coinbase is expanding with the launch of an international derivatives exchange.
 On the regulatory front, however, the exchange is facing challenges.
 Adding to the legal uncertainties it currently faces, Coinbase recently received a notice from the US Securities and Exchange Commission (SEC) regarding potential lawsuits in several areas of its business.
 The move highlights the growing scrutiny and regulatory complexity facing cryptocurrency exchanges in the US.
 Despite these challenges, Coinbase continues its expansion efforts.
 It is committed to navigating the shifting regulatory landscape to continue offering innovative crypto services globally.

 Huobi’s regulatory action in Malaysia: Securities Commission orders closure

-Regulatory action has been taken against Seychelles-based crypto exchange Huobi by the Securities Commission (SC) of Malaysia.
-The SC has ordered the immediate closure of Huobi’s digital asset exchange in Malaysia for operating without being properly registered, which contravenes the Capital Markets and Services Act 2007.
-The commission publicly reprimanded the exchange and its founder, Leon Li, who was ordered to oversee the winding down of local operations.
-In addition, Huobi has been ordered to cease all communication with Malaysian investors, to disable its website and to withdraw its app from the app stores.
+The Securities Commission (SC) of Malaysia took the Regulatory action against Seychelles-based crypto exchange Huobi .
+The SC has ordered the immediate closure of Huobi’s digital asset exchange in Malaysia for operating without being properly registered.
+Moreover, it contravenes the Capital Markets and Services Act 2007.
+The commission publicly reprimanded the exchange and its founder, Leon Li, had ordered to oversee the winding down of local operations.
+Huobi got orders to cease all communication with Malaysian investors.
+This was to disable its website and to withdraw its app from the app stores.
 Concerns about the platform’s compliance with local regulations and the protection of investors’ interests prompted the regulatory action.